ibexa/documentation-user/docs/shop_administration/cockpit.md

+---
+description: The Cockpit contains an overview and statistical information about your shop.
+---

 # Cockpit [[% include 'snippets/commerce_badge.md' %]]

 The Cockpit shows the most important information for the shop owner referring to the installation.